mikeyjwilliams/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

+a independent part of the application that handles one job and doesnt know about the rest.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account